 But employees should know what happens when they do not wear their uniform correctly, or if they fail to wear their uniform correctly after repeated offences.

-Sometimes non-compliance is a result of not enough uniforms issued as well, so it is important to get to the root of the problem.
+Sometimes non-compliance is a result of not enough uniforms issued.
+It is important to get to the root of the problem - it may well be your fault.

-When your company expands or you hire new people, do you provide update meetings or training on the uniform policy and what is expected?
+When your company expands, do you provide update meetings or training on the uniform policy and what is expected?
 If not, then your employees may simply not understand the policy in full.
+This can lead to employees complaining, which eats up everybody's time.

-It is a good idea to routinely update staff on the uniform policy and what is involved so that they know what they should wear, when, why, and what happens when they do not comply.
+It is a good idea to routinely update staff on the uniform policy so that they know what they should wear, when, why, and what happens when they do not comply.
+Include a robust complaints procedure to ensure problems don't snowball.

 Wut?